forwinder15/learndiesels/content/posts/2019-05-20--9-point-checklist-for-diesel-engines-with-low-power/index.md

 If you hear a **_miss_** in the engine, it is best to have a closer look to see if that is the culprit stealing your power.
 Most diagnostic software is going to have an injector performance test or diagnostic test.
 You should run the test on all injectors to single out the issue.
 Don’t stop when you see one that is out of spec.
 Keep the test up to the end to make sure that you don’t have more than one failing injector.

 It is not unusual to have more than one bad injector.
-Depending on the vehicle or equipment’s age and maintenance history, I would recommend replacing all 6 if you are having issues.
+Depending on the vehicle or equipment’s age and maintenance history, I would recommend replacing all 6 if you have issues.
 You can also have those sent out for testing and even to be rebuilt.

 ## 7. Low fuel pressure